PacificBiosciences/paraphase/docs/json.md

   - `homozygous_sites`: sites that are different from the reference, but identical across reads.
   - `highest_total_cn`: internal-use field indicating the highest number of haplotypes seen across a region.
 This value could be higher than `total_cn` due to noisy alignments.

-### Phasing haplotypes into alleles
+## Region specific information

+- `gene_cn`: total copy number for the gene (not including pseudogenes).
+Present only when Paraphase performs paralog differentiation and assigns haplotypes to genes or pseudogenes.
+- `fusions_called`: deletions or duplications from unequal crossing over between paralogs, called by checking the flanking sequences of phased haplotypes.
+Currently supported for: CYP2D6, GBA, CYP11B1, and the CFH gene cluster.
-  - `alleles_final`: haplotypes phased into alleles (this is possible when the segmental duplication is in tandem).
+- Phasing haplotypes into alleles: this information is available when the segmental duplication is in tandem.
+  - `alleles_final`: haplotypes phased into alleles.
   - `raw_alleles`: initial (pre-filtering) alleles phased among haplotypes.
   - `haplotype links`: pairs of haplotypes supported by read-level evidence indicating linkage.
 When present, these links help phase haplotypes into alleles.

-### Structural variants
-- `fusions_called`: deletions or duplications from unequal crossing over between paralogs, called by checking the flanking sequences of phased haplotypes.
-Currently supported for: CYP2D6, GBA, CYP11B1, and the CFH gene cluster.
+There are a few other fields specific to some medically relevant target regions, which are documented separately in region-specific tutorial files.